-The goal of this project is to develop a framework for determining which species are likely to become conservation reliant as global climate change creates new environments on DoD lands.
+Our goal is to test empirical protocols and develop a theoretical framework for determining which species are likely to become reliant on active management as global climate change creates novel environments in and around DoD lands.

-1) use experimental studies to determine how the 6 species’ demographic rates are expected to change under plausible future climate conditions;
+2) determine how demographic rates are influenced by climate and how we might expect demographic rates to change under plausible future climate conditions

-2) build and use Spatially Explicit Environmental Driver (SEED) population models to predict population changes in future environments;
+3) build and use Spatially Explicit Environmental Driver (SEED) population models to predict population changes in future environments

 Hydaspe fritillary butterfly